SanazJml27/OncoAgent/README.md

-# OncoAgent Multi-Agent AI System for Oncology Visit Preparation
+# OncoAgent: Multi-Agent AI System for Oncology Visit Preparation

 A small, fully-runnable demonstration of agentic AI system design applied to health, a pipeline of specialized agents that turns a patient's free-text